 Examples: -The Semitic School (1) -The Semitic School (2) -The Abrahamic School -The Korean School -The Punjabi School -The Habesha School

 between (...)
 Jerusalem and Ramallah: Israelis & Palestinians ...
 Gaza City, Sderot, and Ashkelon: Israelis & Palestinians ...
 Nazareth, Daraa, and Irbid: Israelis, Syrians, & Jordanians ...
 Kaesong and Paju in the DMZ: North & South Koreans ...
 Lahore and Amritsar at Wagah: Pakistanis & Indians ...
 Adigrat and Adi Keyh: Ethiopians & Eritreans

-In 13 conflicts, children of families from each side's political leadership could go to the same day school and be home for dinner with their parents each night.
 Each school's culture would be designed to maximize the students' pride in their shared social identity.
 This might be a shared ethnic identity (Semitic), a national identity (Iraqi), or a geographic identity (Cypriot).
-This can be done while still allowing - and even encouraging - the students to also identify with the social identity that is in opposition to one held by half of their classmates (Catholics versus Protestants, for example).
-We all belong to many different groups, but we subconsciously put more importance on our membership in some of these groups than the other groups to which we belong.
+This can be done while still allowing - and even encouraging - the students to identify with the label that is opposed by half of their classmates (Catholics versus Protestants, for example).
+We all belong to many different social groups, but we subconsciously put more importance on our membership in some of these groups than on the other groups to which we belong.